 Invite to interview

-We hold our interviews throughout December, January, and February.
+We hold our in-person interviews in December and online interviews in January.
 It is wise not to plan holidays over this period so that you don’t miss out on an interview date.
-Our booking system will allow you to choose from a selection of dates and times, we advise that you book quickly to secure a slot which is best for you.

-All interviews must be completed before we can make any decisions.
-Final decisions will be made by the end of March.
-A decision will be communicated via UCAS and will be emailed to both your personal and @dundee.ac.uk email account.
+Final decisions will be made by the UCAS decision date.
+This decision will be communicated via UCAS and will be emailed to both your personal and @dundee.ac.uk email accounts.

 If you have been offered an interview for both Dundee MBChB and the ScotGEM graduate entry programme, you will be interviewed for both programmes at the same time.

 If you have been offered an interview for Dundee but not yet heard about ScotGEM, please get in touch with us on the email below.